 Romans 12:10 - "Be devoted to one another in brotherly love; give preference to one another in honor.”

 3. Offer and receive biblical counsel in all areas of life.
-(Ask: Am I offering and receiving counsel informed by the Scriptures or just leaning on opinions and popular culture?)
+(Ask: Am I offering and receiving counsel informed by the Scriptures, or am I just leaning on opinions and popular culture?)

 2 Timothy 3:16,17 – “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work.”